Aslockton: Amenities

 The village railway station has regular services to Nottingham, Grantham, Spalding and Skegness.
 There is a bus service to Bingham and Bottesford for onward connections to Nottingham, Newark and Grantham.

 Governance

 Aslockton has a parish council that belongs under Rushcliffe Borough Council.
-Since December 2019, the member of Parliament for the Rushcliffe constituency, to which Aslockton belongs, is the Conservative Ruth Edwards.

 The local free quarterly newsletter, delivered to every house, is called The Voice.

 Sports

 Whatton and Aslockton have a joint cricket club said to date back before 1815.
 It has two senior teams in the South Nottinghamshire Cricket League and a colts team in the Newark Under 15s Premiership League.
 Aslockton Cranmer Football Club fields several teams for adults and youngsters.
 There is also a tennis club, and table tennis teams at the Thomas Cranmer Centre.